-Some people think that sales and marketing are largely about hype.
+Some people think that sales and marketing are primarily about hype.
 They think it’s all about loud self-promotion, boasting, and exaggerated claims.

 Most prospects and customers don’t trust hype, which is why relying on it can damage your credibility and brand.
-One reason for this is that hype is easy to spot and the motives are transparent, which can quickly cause someone’s guard to go up.
-If you’ve ever been hassled by a high-pressure salesperson, then you already know the feeling.
+One reason for this is that hyperbole is easy to spot and the motives are transparent, which can quickly cause someone’s guard to go up.
+If a high-pressure salesperson has ever hassled you, then you already know the feeling.

 Here are some writing tips that can help you remove hype from your marketing materials and generate marketing buzz instead.

 1. Be Straightforward